protoben/cs594-project-submission/README.md

 If you'd like to look at the source files I created, they're all contained in the `files` subdirectory of the repository directory, for your convenience.

+My RFC is in the file called smore-rfc.txt in the repository directory.
+If you want to look at the nroff source (I'm not sure why you would...), that's the corresponding `.roff` file.